 In 1996, Moshe Schayek, a young man desperate for a bone marrow transplant, turned to Ezer Mizion for assistance in finding a matching donor.
 Ezer Mizion’s Cancer Support Division helped his family coordinate a bone marrow drive, but no match was found among the 5,000 people who participated in the drive.
 Sadly, the young man died, but he left a legacy that has enabled dozens of other sick Jews to live.
 This led to the establishment of Ezer Mizion’s International Bone Marrow Donor Registry.

-As of March 1, 2018, the Registry has grown to include 892,428 potential donors!
-An incredible 477,814 of these potential donors are IDF recruits who joined the registry following a landmark agreement between Ezer Mizion and the Israel Defense Forces whereby new recruits routinely undergo testing as part of their induction process.
+As of September 1, 2018, the Registry has grown to include 919,899 potential donors!
+An incredible 497,899 of these potential donors are IDF recruits who joined the registry following a landmark agreement between Ezer Mizion in Israel and the Israel Defense Forces whereby new recruits routinely undergo testing as part of their induction process.

 In compliance with international standards, our Registry accepts donor search requests and facilitates transplants for all patients.
 Today, Ezer Mizion’s Registry is the largest Jewish registry in the world.
 Because donors and recipients need to be genetically compatible, patients of Jewish ethnicity will generally require stem cell donors of the same ethnic origin.
 The Registry is thus a vital resource for thousands and serves as a safety net for Jewish patients everywhere.